pandas-dev/pandas/doc/source/io.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 ``HDFStore`` write ``table`` format objects in specific formats suitable for
-producing loss-less roundtrips to pandas objects.
+producing loss-less round trips to pandas objects.
 For external
 compatibility, ``HDFStore`` can read native ``PyTables`` format
 tables.
 It is possible to write an ``HDFStore`` object that can easily
 be imported into ``R`` using the ``rhdf5`` library.
 Create a table